pierrepeterlongo/kmers_ebame-9/README.md

 ### 1.2 Differences between matrices

-Imagine now we are interested in a new dataset SRR8653247_1.fastq.gz but neither in SRR8652861_1.fastq.gz nor SRR8653248_1.fastq.gz
+Imagine now we are interested in a new dataset SRR8653247_1.fastq.gz.
+We want kmers neither in SRR8652861_1.fastq.gz nor SRR8653248_1.fastq.gz.

 To do this we can use the filter module.
 However, this module is not installed by default.
 Let's install it: